-It’s a terribly stressful feeling.
-You’re going to love me though, because I’ve brainstormed up some strategies that maybe you haven’t tried before.
+It’s a terribly stressful feeling and sometimes the more you think about marketing, the harder it gets to think something up.
+You’re going to love me though, because I’ve brainstormed up some strategies that maybe you haven’t tried before, new stuff that can get you more leads and clients.
 So, the next time you’re feeling stuck, give some of these a try.
 You can thank me later.

 - Call former clients and give them short term, low cost, low barrier offers to come back and try your boot camp.
 Make them an offer they can’t refuse!

 - Start focusing on your website/blog.
 Make it your goal to have it rank highly on Google so when people search up your keywords, you come up right away.
 People are lazy – the higher you are to the top of the list, the more hits your site will get, the lower you are on the list, the less likely people are to come across your website/blog.